New York Labor Law Requires Hourly Manual Workers be paid Weekly

 New York workers have a 6 year statute of limitations to bring untimely wage payment claims.

 The New York Department of Labor considers “manual workers” to include individuals who spend 25% or more of their working time engaged in physical labor.
-Physical labor includes all types of physical tasks that are not limited to heaving lifting, such as stocking shelves, unpacking boxes, bagging purchases, cleaning tasks, standing for long periods of time, operating machinery and arranging inventory.
+Physical labor includes all types of physical tasks – for example:

 Manual workers can include, but are not limited to, jobs such as: